bordoley/reactive-js/packages/rx/docs/README.md

 ▸ **map**<**TA**, **TB**>(`mapper`: function): *[ObservableOperatorLike](interfaces/observableoperatorlike.md)‹TA, TB›*

-Applies the `mapper` function to each value emitted by the source observable.
+Returns an `ObservableLike` that applies the `mapper` function to each value emitted by the source.

 **Type parameters:**